 How does WellWorth work?

 WellWorth is an evaluation tool built on a framework of algorithms.
-These algorithms are based on assumptions derived from an extensive academic literature review of the methods that have been used to quantify linkages between wellbeing and different life outcomes, and to place a monetary value on those.
-The review considered:
+These algorithms are based on calculations derived from an extensive academic literature review.
+It draws on this wide scope of research into methods of quantifying linkages between wellbeing and different life outcomes, and to place a monetary value on those.

 - Empirical evidence showing the extent to which wellbeing can lead to better life outcomes

 - Valuation methods used to place monetary values on the benefits of wellbeing.

 The literature review considered both direct benefits i.e. the intrinsic value of wellbeing and also the cobenefits in the following domains: Health, Social relations, Voluntary work, Employment, Education, Environment and Crime.